As a parent, your top priority is the health and safety of your child.

 Parents are usually skeptical about relying on pain medication, especially for pain that can be semi-chronic like this.
 If you’re looking for a more product-based than a substance-based solution, consider heel cups or stretching devices.

-The former provides cushion to reduce the impact on the heel, relieving tension.
+The former provides a cushion to reduce the impact on the heel, relieving tension.
 The latter helps to exercise out that initial soreness in the morning and gives the foot more strength throughout the day.

 Sports wraps are something that coaches and parents alike use when little ones have sports injuries.
 The Tuli’s X Brace functions like a wrap that slips on quicker, saving you time – meaning your child doesn’t have to wait for the relief to come.